When is it okay to introduce social media to kids?

 Children at increasingly younger and younger ages are pleading with their parents to allow them to set up a social media account.
 And often it’s much earlier than the legal age of 13 years!

 This isn’t even considering the children who have set up their own social media accounts, without their parents knowing.
 And we know that there are a lot of these in existence.
-(In fact, some studies have suggested that as many as three-quarters of children aged 10-12 years have social media accounts, despite being below the legal age limit.)
+(In fact, some articles have suggested that as many as three-quarters of children aged 10-12 years have social media accounts, despite being below the legal age limit.)

 Parents feel confused and conflicted about what’s the right thing to do.